Project

 There are also include_stylesheets and include_javascripts helpers to allow you to control where the CSS and JS assets are included in the HTML.
 These helpers should be used instead of include_assets if you want to control exactly where the assets are included.

-Proscenium supports importing JS, JSX, TS, TSX, CSS and SVG from NPM, by URL, your local app, and even from Ruby Gems.
+Proscenium supports importing JS, JSX, TS, TSX, CSS and SVG from NPM, by URL, your local app, and even from other Ruby Gems.

 Import from NPM (node_modules)